soz-live/soz-live.github.io/users/technical.md

 {% include note-icon.html %}
 > A Real value entered into a dialog box is stored as a string until required by the program.
-> This enables lisp equations such as `(/ 1.0 3.0)` to be entered and calculated to full precision as and when required.

 ## Entity